It's that time of year when many of you are preparing your children for a new term at school.

 I took photos of key members of staff, teacher and TA and important areas of the school such as the dinner hall and the toilets.
 We then stuck the pictures into a scrapbook with the names printed underneath and talked about them during the summer holidays.
 This is important because 6 weeks is a long time in which to forget the great work achieved in 1).
 You could also use a talking book and record you or your child saying each name.

-Meet up with children who will be in your child's class for play dates during the holidays if possible.
+Meet up with children who will be in your child's class for safe play dates during the holidays if possible.

 3) Let your child make choices about their UNIFORM